Fall Game Days in Columbia

-Check Gamecock Sports for any updates and information regarding tailgating for the upcoming 2022 season.
+Check Gamecock Sports for any updates and information regarding tailgating for the upcoming 2023 football season.

 Parking can be a bit overwhelming if it's your first time in Columbia for a football game.
 If you don't have an official spot through the University, don't fret.
 There are several parking lots near Williams-Brice Stadium that are first-come, first-serve and usually range from $20 - $40 per car.
 Pile in with some friends, but don't forget the breakfast biscuits and sweet tea.

 Need a little more guidance?
-Check out these tips from USC Athletics (plus, tips for basketball and baseball parking).
+Check out these tips from USC Athletics.

 No tickets?
 No problem.
 Watch in suspense, celebrate the victory, or mourn the loss with the entire gang at one of our many sports bars.
 Follow the locals to Thirsty Fellow for pizza and cold beer, or try somewhere walkable from the stadium like J's Corner.
 They’ve got outdoor games, tons of screens, and can handle a table full of cheering fans - order the Gamecock for good measure.
 Mosey on over to Main Street for some more options.
 You’ll find plenty of screens, and arcade games at boutique bowling alley, The Grand.

 A healthy dose of homegrown breweries scatter Columbia's entertainment districts.
 Even though River Rat Brewery beer has become popular across the Southeast, they haven't forgotten where their roots are.
 Sit back and relax on their shaded patio, or grab a view of Williams-Brice Stadium from their rooftop.
 Adding to Columbia's brewery scene, Columbia Craft Brewing Co. and Steel Hands Brewery are some of the most popular among locals.
 If you don't have time to visit the taprooms (although we highly encourage it), you can find both of these in local restaurants on tap across the region.
 That's just scratching the surface - take in our full list of breweries here.